GENERAL INQUIRIES about Rules and Regulations?

 CALL or EMAIL our Show Liason Ron Farrow at

 SHOW SPECIFIC QUESTIONS pertaining to entries etc. Contact SHOW HOSTS directly.
-Contact info can be found on the EVENTS page.
+Contact info can be found under the 2023 Events tab.

 SRCHA gets it...

 Your first cowhorse show can feel a little intimidating!
 We strive to be a friendly, welcoming organization that works to ease the transition in to cowhorse events for our new members.
 In keeping with that spirit, we’ve assembled this Primer for the New and Nervous!
 We’ll cover the basics of the rules, what to expect when you get to the show (it’s always nice to know where to park ahead of time!), how to enter, and more.
 We hope it helps ease the stress of getting started in the cowhorse.

 Let us know if we missed anything!

 How to enter...

 When it comes to the SRCHA, each show is going to be a bit different in regards to entering.

 Entry packages and info will be posted on our events page under the applicable show as well as on Facebook.

 Any questions in regards to entering the said show should be directed to the SHOW HOST.
 Show host contact info will be posted under each event.

 Our shows are held at different venues across the province, so every show will be a little different.
 Usually if you follow the other trailers and people, you can find your way.
 If you are still unsure of things, do not hesitate to contact the show host directly when you pull in.
 Show hosts can tell you where to park your trailer and where to put horses(pens or stalls).